Fire and rescue services

 Serious violence, including physical assault, occurs.
 Media reports have linked the violence to organised crime.
 Be aware of your surroundings and take normal precautions.

 Drink spiking is a risk, especially in tourist areas.
-It puts you at higher risk of theft and sexual assault.
+It puts you at a higher risk of theft and sexual assault.
 Take reasonable steps to protect yourself.

 To reduce your risk of drink spiking: